-If you are considering eyelid surgery – blepharoplasty in Seattle Washington contact The Seattle Blepharoplasty & Eyelid Center.
-Under the direction of Seattle facial plastic surgeon William Portuese, MD this surgical center focuses soley on facial plastic surgery with an emphasis on the eyes – upper lid and lower lid surgery ( eyelid surgery also called blepharoplasty. )
+If you are considering eyelid surgery – blepharoplasty in Seattle Washington contact The Seattle Eyelid & Blepharoplasty Center.
+Under the direction of Seattle facial plastic surgeon Dr William Portuese this surgical center focuses soley on facial plastic surgery procedures, treatments and services with an emphasis on the eyes – upper lid and lower lid surgery ( eyelid surgery also called blepharoplasty. )

 There is the upper blepharoplasty – eyelid surgery for excess skin on the upper and the lower blepharoplasty.
 The lower is done with the primary goal of removing excess bags and sometimes trimming a little bit of skin at the lash line.

 Preexisting conditions can limit what a blepharoplasty – eyelid surgery procedure can do.
 The amount of correction that can be achieved depends on certain characteristics and traits such as thickness and oil content of the skin, underlying structural support of the fat and muscle, and overall prominence of the eyes.
 Many times, there are also preexisting asymmetries where one eyebrow and orbital socket is lower than the opposite side.
 This is all taken into account when a blepharoplasty is performed.
 The goal of upper blepharoplasty is to reshape and sculpt the upper lids so that they look more well rested and the goal of lower blepharoplasty is to remove the excess bags on the lower lids to give a refreshed look.